 Private Facebook community supported by the team here at LCIE

-A monthly FAQ podcast tackling your questions (exclusive to the course)
+Access to pre-recorded podcast episodes tackling FAQs (exclusive to the course)

 A beautifully designed 90-page workbook that you can download and print or type on